Death of Tamla Horsford: Death

 Horsford arrived at the slumber party at 10 p.m. on November 3, 2018.
 Attendees drank, watched football, and played Cards Against Humanity.
 There were also three men at the house.
 According to witnesses, Horsford got up at 2 a.m. to smoke a cigarette on the back porch.
 The next morning at 7:30 a.m., the homeowner's aunt found Horsford lying facedown and motionless under the porch.
 At 8:59 a.m., Jose Barrera, the homeowner's boyfriend, called 9-1-1.
 In the 9-1-1 call, Barrera described Horsford as lying facedown and not breathing.
 He brought attention to a small cut on her wrist, suggesting that it may be self-inflicted.
-A woman's voice can also be heard on the call speculating that Horsford might have fallen from the balcony.
+A woman's voice can also be heard on the call speculating that Horsford might have been pushed from the balcony.
 The police arrived at 9:07 am.

 Initial investigation

 The initial autopsy ordered by the Forsyth Sheriff's Office discovered "multiple blunt force injuries" and a high blood alcohol level.
-Officials speculated that the latter caused her to fall from the porch and that the injuries were just a result of the 14 foot fall.
+Officials speculated that the latter caused her to fall from the porch and that the injuries were just a result of the 14-foot fall.
 Horsford's family and friends, however, were not convinced and called for a second independent autopsy; this was then carried out by the Georgia Bureau of Investigations (GBI).
-According to the GBI medical examiners report, Horsford sustained severe injuries to her head, neck, and torso.
+According to the GBI medical examiner's report, Horsford sustained severe injuries to her head, neck, and torso.
 They discovered cuts on her face, wrist, hand, and lower legs as well as a "laceration to the right ventricle" of her heart.
-The GBI toxicology screening found a blood alcohol level of .238 and traces of THC and Alprazolam (an anxiety drug) at the time of her death.
+The GBI toxicology screening found a blood alcohol level of .238 and traces of THC and Alprazolam (an anxiety medication) at the time of her death.

 Even before the results of the autopsy, speculation of foul play had begun to spread online.
 This was prompted, two months after Horsford's death, by Forsyth County Court firing Barrera, then a court officer, for accessing the incident report internally on multiple occasions.
 Hundreds of people shared the hashtag #tamlahorsford, questioning different angles of the case and calling for justice.

 The case was officially closed on February 20, 2019, ruled as an accidental death.
 Major Joe Perkins of the Forsyth County Sheriff's Office stated that none of Horsford's injuries aligned with foul play, saying: "It was a party.
 They were drinking.
 She was drinking.
 Most of the partygoers had gone to bed at that time, and she was on the deck alone."
 He had interviewed 30 people, including family, friends, and other partygoers.